MarcosMJD/ml-fish-weight-predition/README.md

 ### Deployment

-The service is deployed in the following url:
+The service is deployed with AWS Elastic Beanstalk in the following url:

 If you wish to deploy your own service, follow these instructions:

 Setup AWS account:
 Follow the instructions in this article: https://mlbookcamp.com/article/aws

 Go to the root directory of the project:
 `pipenv install --dev awsebcli`
 Create EB application (use your AWS region)
 `eb init -p docker -r eu-west-1 fish-weight-prediction`
 Test locally with:
 `eb local run --port 8080`
 Create EB environment
 IMPORTANT WARNING: If you use Windows, you will have to set autocrlf in the local repo to false.
-To keep LF when pushing the files to EB.
+It is needed in order to keep LF when pushing the files to EB.
 `git config core.autocrlf false`
 `eb create fish-weight-prediction-env`
-Copy the url after "Application available at" and use it in the constant URL in script eb_test.py Run the escript `eb_test.py`
+Copy the url after "Application available at"
+and use it in the constant URL in script eb_test.py
+Run the escript `eb_test.py`
 Terminate EB environment
 `eb terminate`

 # Definitions